 ‘I want somebody to love,’ Jack had found his voice again, tears rolling down his cheeks.

 ‘Can it be anybody?’
-I sang
+I sing

 – Joe Cocker

 “Is he really sick?”
-Nina asked.
+Nina asks.

 “At least he’s singing.
 It’s an improvement.”